ziyaayazz/ZiyaAyaz/README.md

 ### Hi there 👋
+- 🔭 I’m currently student of management information systems
+- 🌱 I’m currently learning C#
+- 📫 How to reach me: www.linkedin.com/in/ziya-ayaz
+- ⚡ About me:I am trying to improve myself as a Jr. Software Developer

 <!--
 **ziyaayazz/ziyaayazz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.